 But it is becoming increasingly difficult to estimate worst-case scenarios, because the technologies are becoming more complex and the traffic situations more multi-layered.
 How, for example, do modern vehicles react under certain weather conditions?
 This is difficult to display physically, so companies like Continental will increasingly resort to virtual testing methods in the future, that means, software- and hardware-based simulations.
 In-service-monitoring and reporting will also play an increasing role.
 This means that types that have already been approved will be monitored during their use in traffic.

 From regulations for lane assist systems to fully autonomous driving.

 One example that the UNECE is currently working on is uniform regulations for the gradual development from lane-keeping systems to automated highway driving.
 Since 2014, for example, there have been standards for systems that enable assisted driving with lane-keeping assistants.
 The driver, however, remains fully responsible and must control the system and perform lane changes manually.

 Since 2021, vehicles have been allowed to keep in lane independently on highways up to a speed of 60km/h.
 The driver is allowed to perform light secondary activities where he still has his hands free - for example, watching a movie via the vehicle display.
 The first models from Nissan and the Honda Legend already offer such functions.
-By 2023, Level 3 (L3) and Level (L4) chauffeur-driven systems could then also be permitted on highways at speeds of 130 km/h and be allowed to perform autonomous lane changes.
+By 2023, Level 3 (L3) and Level (L4) chauffeur-driven systems will be permitted on highways then also at a speed of up to 130 km/h and be allowed to perform autonomous lane changes.

 In the future, regulations will develop faster than technologies